 An excellent drink.
 I know some people didn’t think too much of this, the general consensus seemed to be that it was a slight improvement on the 2016 offering but nothing to write home about.
 I also think some people just prefer the higher proof big boys of the BTAC range such as the George T Stagg and the WL Weller.

-I don’t agree I think it’s tremendous and offers a uniqueness is its creamy sweetness, similar to the standard Sazerac Rye.
-The crème brulee and creamy toffee dominate which I love.
+I don’t agree, I think it’s tremendous and offers a uniqueness in its creamy sweetness, similar to the standard Sazerac Rye.
+The crème Brulee and creamy toffee dominate which I love.